Cause-effect perception in an object place task: Discussion

+For further analysis, we need to differentiate the levels, their interrelations, and the information they represent.
+We focus on two basic levels: cognitive, measured by the questionnaire, and sensorimotor, assessed through sensorimotor data.
+While we've examined the causal representational properties of these levels, there's also an "intermediate" level related to self-reported behaviors and optimization strategies.
+Participants reported how they optimize their movements, which reflects their conscious perception of sensorimotor properties.
+This intermediate level can be viewed as a sub-level of the cognitive level. }

-This distinction of the three levels allows the observation of an interesting pattern of dissociation.
-On the first level, the relationship between the weight and the stability of the glass can be clearly perceived and verbalized.
-This relationship also appears to be available to the third level, where participants seem to improve over the course of the experiment at placing heavier glasses with less precision without breaking them.
-An important possibility is that this allows for exploiting the speed-accuracy-tradeoff (\cite{burdet1998quantization}).
-However, when probed, no participant seemed to notice this pattern in their own behavior or incorporate it into a conscious strategy at the second level.
+This distinction of three levels now allows for the observation of an interesting pattern of dissociation. \revisionEnhancement{On the basic cognitive level}, the relationship between the weight and the \revisionEnhancement{breakability} of the glass can be clearly perceived and verbalized.
+This relationship also appears to be accessible at the \revisionEnhancement{basic sensorimotor level}, where participants seem to improve over the course of the experiment in placing heavier glasses with less precision without breaking them (an important possibility is that this allows for exploiting the speed-accuracy-tradeoff~\citep{burdet1998quantization}).
+However, when probed on the intermediate level, no participant seemed to notice this pattern in their own behavior or incorporate it into a conscious strategy at the second level.